 Formerly Homeless Cancer Survivor Returns to Work in Clinic that Saved Her Life

 Cancer devastates lives, and that devastation isn’t limited to physical health.
 Many cancer patients find their disease has an impact on their finances, personal relationships and even careers.
-But when Angela Gabrielli faced the greatest challenges of her life during cancer treatment, she found herself on the path to new hope at Roswell Park Cancer Institute.
+But when Angela Gabrielli faced the greatest challenges of her life during cancer treatment, she found herself on the path to new hope at Roswell Park Comprehensive Cancer Center.

 When Angela was diagnosed with squamous cell carcinoma (a cancer occurring in the head and neck area, particularly in the mouth, on the tongue or lip, or near the upper part of the throat) in 2009, she had just given birth to her third child.
 The joy of welcoming her new son soon gave way to the demands of dealing with cancer, including a rigorous treatment regimen at Roswell Park that included radiation and chemotherapy.
 These drastic changes combined began to take a toll on Angela’s entire life.